readthedocs/sphinx_rtd_theme/docs/contributing.rst

 Making changes
 --------------

-Changes to the theme can be compiled and tested with webpacke:
+Changes to the theme can be compiled and tested with Webpack_:

 .. code:: console